Priyanshu19Mishra/Power-BI-Dashboards/README.md

 Executive Dashboards:
 Senior management can use dashboards to visualize critical business metrics such as overall profitability, performance by region, or project status.

+Financial Analysis:
+Dashboards are frequently used to display financial KPIs, cash flow, and budget tracking, enabling CFOs to make strategic decisions based on the data.